If you like chicken pot pie, and love having a shelf full of easy to make meals, you’re going to love this chicken pot pie filling canning recipe!

 Chicken Pot Pie Filling Canning Recipe

-This recipe is adapted from the new ball book of preserving, without the mushrooms and raw packed instead of hot packed.
-It’s super easy to put together, and makes 7 quart jars for easy dinners that go perfect with soft sourdough rolls or cheddar biscuits!
+This recipe is a hot-packed, pressure-canned meal starter, ensuring it’s shelf-stable and safe to store.
+It’s easy to put together, and makes 7 quart jars for easy dinners that go perfect with soft sourdough rolls or cheddar biscuits!

 Key Ingredients for Canned Chicken Pot Pie

-When canning chicken pot pie, selecting the right ingredients isn’t just about flavor – it’s about ensuring safety and quality in every jar.
-Here are the key players:
+When canning chicken pot pie filling, selecting and preparing the right ingredients is about more than just flavor—it’s about ensuring safety and quality in every jar.

-- Boneless, Skinless Cooked Chicken (7-8 cups): This is, of course, the star of the show!
-Using cooked, boneless, and skinless chicken is paramount for canning safety.
-I like to use rotisserie chicken because it’s already cooked and perfectly seasoned, saving a ton of time.
+- Boneless, Skinless Cooked Chicken (7-8 cups): The star of the show!
+Using cooked, boneless, and skinless chicken is essential for canning safety and quality.
+I love using rotisserie chicken because it’s already cooked and seasoned, saving you a ton of time.

-- Red or Yukon Gold Potatoes, Peeled and Chopped (7 cups): Potatoes provide that hearty, comforting texture we all love in pot pie.
-I specifically recommend Red or Yukon Gold varieties because they tend to hold their shape better during the canning process and don’t get mushy.
-Potatoes have to be peeled for food safety when canning.
+- Red or Yukon Gold Potatoes, Peeled and Chopped (7 cups): These potatoes provide a hearty, comforting texture.
+I specifically recommend Red or Yukon Gold varieties because they hold their shape better during processing and won’t get mushy.
+All potatoes must be peeled for safe canning.

-- Diced Onion (3 1/2 cups) & Chopped Celery (3 1/2 cups): These vegetables form the flavor base of your pot pie.
-Onions and celery add savory notes and add a wonderful depth of flavor that develops beautifully in the jar.
-Don’t skimp on these!
+- Diced Onion (3 1/2 cups) & Chopped Celery (3 1/2 cups): These vegetables form the flavor base.
+Onions and celery add savory notes and a wonderful depth of flavor that develops beautifully in the jar.

-- Salt and Thyme (Optional Pepper): These seasonings bring out the best in all your ingredients.
-Salt is essential for flavor balance, and thyme is the quintessential herb for chicken pot pie, adding a warm, earthy aroma.
-I personally love a touch of fresh ground black pepper too, but that’s truly optional for those who prefer to keep it milder.
+- Salt, Thyme, and Pepper: Salt is essential for flavor, and thyme is the quintessential herb for chicken pot pie, adding a warm, earthy aroma.
+I personally love a touch of fresh ground black pepper, but it’s optional.

-- 3 Quarts Broth or Water: This is where you get to choose your adventure!
-Bone broth will undoubtedly add a richer, deeper flavor to your pot pie, giving it that homemade, slow-cooked taste.
-However, if you prefer a lighter, brighter, and visually clearer filling, clear broth or even plain water works perfectly well.
-I’ve canned with both, and honestly, it’s delicious both ways!
+- Chicken Broth or Water (3 quarts): This is where you get to choose your adventure.
+Bone broth will add a richer, deeper flavor, but clear broth or plain water also works perfectly well.

 How To Make Chicken Pot Pie Filling Canning Recipe

-Then let your jars sit in the pressure canner for at least 10 minutes longer before removing hot jars from the pressure canner to a towel on the counter.
+Let the jars sit in the canner for another 10 minutes before carefully removing them with a jar lifter to a towel on the counter.

-Do not tip or move jars.
-Let them cool for 24 hours before removing rings, checking seals, and storing on the shelf!
+Do not tip or move the jars.
+Let them cool for a full 24 hours before checking the seals, removing the rings, and storing them on the shelf.

 Chicken Pot Pie Filling Canning Recipe